patricksavalle/devops-project-template/content/optimization-method.md

 Waste elimination is defined as the removal of anything that fails to add value to your development process and/or the final product.
 Here are the seven types of waste identified by LSD:

-- **Software defects.** Prevent bugs from being introduced in the first place.
+- **Defects or bugs.** Prevent bugs from being introduced in the first place.

 - **Hand-offs.** Passing the work from one specialist, team, or department to another causes pauses and delays.